upwaveHQ/API-Doc/source/includes/_cards.md

                 "hex_color": "#f080a2"
             },
             "access":{
+                "can_admin": true,
-                "can_edit": true,
+                "can_modify": true,
-                "can_delete": true,
+                "can_invite": true,
-                "can_create": true
+                "can_invite_existing": true
             }
             "assigned": [
                 {